binkley/homebrewery-files/witch.md

   A resonance of malice that cracks bone and glass.
 A Witch&rsquo;s rage given voice.

 - **Suggestion** <br>
+  One whisper takes root and they obey before they’ve thought it through.

 - **Tasha&rsquo;s Mind Whip** <br>
   A lash of psychic force unravels the mind and disrupts action.
 Cruel, precise, and deeply unsettling.
 Rename as _Witch's Lash_ for flavor if desired.